Skip to main content

 Marital Bliss

-The dawn arrived as the Fort of Bijolia witnessed Kunwar Pratap's troop and procession ready to leave for Chittorgarh soon.
-Ajabde Baisa was going to stay here was the buzz.
+The dawn arrived as the Fort of Bijolia witnessed Kunwar Pratap's troop and procession, ready to leave for Chittorgarh soon.
+Ajabdeh Baisa was going to stay here, was the buzz.

 "He will be back in three days to take Baisa back."
-A palace daasi gossiped with her friend in the market.
+A palace Dasi gossiped with her friend in the market.

-In the western forests of Bijolia, a secret camp was set up, or so Badshah Khan thought.
-He was enjoying a hearty meal when this man came running.
+In the western forests of Bijolia, a secret camp was set up.
+Badshah Khan was enjoying a hearty meal when this man came running.

 "Huzoor!
 Huzoor!"
 He was breathless.